jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Getting-Started/Create-to-Instance.md

  9. Bandwidth:
 The EIP bandwidth type provided by JD Cloud is billing by fixed bandwidth and billing by traffic; Billing by fixed bandwidth is based on the bandwidth cap value set at the time of purchase, regardless of your instance’s current real-time access to public network bandwidth; while billing by traffic is based on the actual traffic of your real-time access to the public network.
 Currently only BGP is available in cn-north-1.
 Bandwidth range is: 1Mbps~200Mbps.
 During the process of creating container instance, it is allowed not to purchase EIP temporarily; do not bind before the creation of container.
- The costs for EIP bandwidth is independent from those of the instance.
-Please refer to the price of the EIP for specific price information.
+ The cost for EIP bandwidth is independent from those of the instance.
+For specific information, please refer to [Public Network IP](https://docs.jdcloud.com/cn/elastic-ip/product-overview).
  10. Advanced Settings
 It is not a compulsory item, which provides advanced options for you to create containers.
 You can optionally define options in advanced settings as needed;
 Running command: Enter the first Entrypoint instruction that runs when the container is started, which will replace the Entrypoint instruction set in the image;